AlicenJoyHenning/masters/notebook/aria2.md

 This has been directly applied to sequencing data through FFQ

-> ```ffq``` receives an accession and returns the metadata for that accession as well as the metadata for all downstream accessions following the connections between GEO, SRA, EMBL-EBI, DDBJ, and Biosample.
+> ```ffq``` receives an accession and returns the metadata for that accession as well as the metadata for all downstream accessions following the connections between GEO (GSE/ GSM), SRA (SRR), EMBL-EBI (ENCSR), DDBJ, and Biosample (SAMN).
+I plan to use this to download my GEO datasets.

 This requires pip to be installed ```sudo apt install python3-pip```.
 Then ```pip install ffq``` gave the error:
 > × This environment is externally managed